yunytuny/TwitchNotifyToTelegram/README.md

 **Seven**: *Change YOUR_BOT_TOKEN to your bot token that you took from @BotFather*

 **Final**: *Change YOUR_CHAT_ID to chat id of your telegram channel, you can get it from Get My ID bot by forward the message from your channel**

+**Optional**: In *twitch.py* there are a couple of settings:

+    (False by default)
+    stream_over - If you want to send a post about the end of the stream, set True delete_post - If you want to delete notification post after the end of the stream, set True

 ///